NickBok/Baseball/Distance-Predictor/README.md

 ## **Part 3, [Model Selection](https://nbviewer.org/github/dec1costello/Baseball/blob/main/Distance-Predictor/Distance-Predictor-Part-3.ipynb)**

-In Part 3, I use grid search to sleect the best ML model, as it entails choosing the most suitable algorithm for a given task.
+In Part 3, I use grid search to select the best ML model, as it entails choosing the most suitable algorithm for a given task.
 It ensures optimal use of resources by aligning the algorithm's assumptions with the data characteristics.
 This leads to better predictive accuracy, efficient training, and successful problem-solving.